 As China’s largest and richest city, Shanghai is a mega-metropolis which oozes an atmosphere on par with New York and Paris in terms of modernity; a bustling international hub with something for everyone.

-Whether you’re in Shanghai for architecture, cuisine, history, shopping, or entertainment, this is a town that’s tailored just for you.
+Whether you’re in Shanghai for architecture, cuisine, history, shopping, or Chinese festivals, this is a town that’s tailored just for you.
 The following are things to do in Shanghai for every interest – great ideas for your itinerary no matter what you like to do!
 The following is what to see in Shanghai.